Innoactive/Creator/README.md

 ## Maintainers

-You can find contacts of current maintainers in the [MAINTAINERS](.github/MAINTAINERS.md) files.
+You can find contacts of current maintainers in the [MAINTAINERS](.github/MAINTAINERS.md) file.

 ## License